 - Although koulouria are traditionally made into ring shapes, I like to make both strips and rings.
 Strips take less space on the baking sheets, allowing me to fit more on each sheet and finish the job faster.
-I've been given written permission by my mother to do this!
-If your mother objects, and you must be really traditional, make ring shapes only.

-- Place on sheets lined with parchment paper and bake in a preheated 425° F oven for 10 to 15 minutes, until they are golden brown.
+- Place on sheets lined with parchment paper and bake in a preheated 425°F oven for 10 to 15 minutes, until they are golden brown.